Sponsor and status

 110th Congress (2007–2009)

-This bill was introduced on March 21, 2007, in a previous session of Congress, but was not enacted.
+This bill was introduced on March 21, 2007, in a previous session of Congress, but it did not receive a vote.

 Jun 29, 2006